goodcodebadcode/blog/content/posts/structuring-your-python-project.md

     open()

-It is important to note here, however, that neither `close()` nor `bank_account.close()` will not work in this last scenario.
+It is important to note, that neither `close()` nor `bank_account.close()` will work in this last scenario.
 This is because we did not import the function outright.
 To gain access to `close()` we have to import it as well.

     from bank_account import open, close

     open()
     close()

+This approach is extremely useful with longer namespace names.

+    from bank_app.retail_banking.customer.bank_account import open

+    open()

+Or alternatively,

+    from bank_app.retail_banking.customer import bank_account

+    bank_account.open()

 ### NEVER import everything, this is very bad!